aalshukri/DevEnv-Docker-LEMP-Laravel/README.md

 `> ./stop.sh`

+While the docker container is running, ie after running `./start` you can connect to the server to run commands as if you would any other server.
+Use the following command to connect

+`> ./connect.sh`

-The following section provides further details on the docker methods used.
+The following section provides further details on the docker methods used within each script.

 ## Build